- Develop both the practical skills and the theoretical knowledge you need to become an effective police officer

 Many students who undertake this degree will be aiming to join the police service as a Police Constable but it is important to emphasize to applicants and students that completion of this degree does not guarantee employment as a police officer or police staff.
 Every police service in England and Wales sets its own recruitment process and selection policy and entry requirements vary from service to service.
 Candidates are advised to check their eligibility against the College of Policing Vetting document, this may assist you in deciding whether to undertake the BSc (Hons) Professional Policing course and/or pursue a career in policing.

-However the BSc (Hons) Professional Policing course does not limit graduates to a career with the police service.
-Other careers could include working in; the National Crime Agency, probation service, military police, private security industry, civil service, local authority, banking and similar organisations where investigative or practical legal knowledge are required.
+The BSc (Hons) Professional Policing course does not limit graduates to a career with the police service.
+Other careers could include working in; National Crime Agency, Border Force, the Independent Office for Police Conduct, probation service, military police, private security, civil service, local authority, or Her Majesty’s Revenue and Customs, where investigative and legal knowledge are required.

 Pre-approved for a Masters